johngrogg/coding-standards/definition-of-done.md

 Note that if a development ticket ends up being rejected, then the ticket was not actually done.
 If this happens, attempt to identify what part of the DoD was incorrectly answered “Yes”.

-Assuming all qustions are answerd with "Yes" then the development ticket should proceed to "In Review".
-Be sure to shepheard your "In Review" tickets through to completion.
+Assuming all qustions are answered with "Yes" then the development ticket should proceed to "In Review".
+Be sure to shepherd your in review tickets through to completion.